Our Services

 Published on: 5/6/2026

-Doctors view ashwagandha as a promising adjunct for protecting aging brain cells thanks to its antioxidant, anti-inflammatory and neuroprotective properties demonstrated in animal studies and preliminary human trials showing improved memory, attention and stress response at 300 to 600 mg per day.
+Ashwagandha shows promise as a supportive supplement for aging brain health, according to medical experts.
+Its antioxidant, anti-inflammatory, and neuroprotective effects—demonstrated in animal studies and early human trials—may improve memory, attention, and stress response at doses of 300–600 mg per day.

-It is not a substitute for prescription memory medications or healthy lifestyle measures but may support brain health as part of a broader regimen.
+However, ashwagandha is not a replacement for prescription memory medications or healthy lifestyle habits.
+Doctors recommend using it only as part of a broader brain-health regimen.

 As we age, it's natural to worry about memory lapses and cognitive decline.
 Ashwagandha (Withania somnifera), an herb used for centuries in Ayurvedic medicine, has recently caught the attention of researchers and physicians.
 They're exploring whether this adaptogenic herb can help protect aging brain cells and support Ashwagandha for age-related memory issues.